 Fuel Index Price (FIP)

-The daily midpoint or average of the prices for natural gas fuel for the Houston Ship Channel area (Houston Ship Channel), expressed in dollars per million British thermal units ($/MMBtu).
+The daily midpoint or average of the prices for natural gas fuel for the Katy area (Katy Hub), expressed in dollars per million British thermal units ($/MMBtu).
 ERCOT shall issue a Market Notice disclosing the name of the ERCOT-selected source for the average daily index prices used to calculate FIP.
 In the event that the ERCOT-selected source becomes unavailable, or ERCOT determines that the source has become unsuitable for the intended purpose, ERCOT may select a substitute source.
 ERCOT shall issue a Market Notice disclosing its intent to use a substitute source and the name of the substitute source at least 60 days prior to the beginning of its use, or as soon as practicable.

 The effective dates for daily index prices shall be as indicated by the ERCOT-selected source.
 For validation of Three-Part Supply Offers in the Day-Ahead Market (DAM), Day-Ahead Reliability Unit Commitment (DRUC), and Hourly Reliability Unit Commitment (HRUC) occurring before midnight of the Operating Day, the FIP effective for the prior Operating Day will be used.
 For all other purposes the effective FIP for the Operating Day will be used.
-If the Houston Ship Channel index is not available, the effective price for the most recent preceding Operating Day shall be used.
+If the Katy Hub index is not available, the effective price for the most recent preceding Operating Day shall be used.